OperaGraecaAdnotata/OGA/query/cts_work_date.md

 the range for a specific division does not consist of pure numbers.
-More in general, inconsistencies and errors are present since the original texts sometimes provide slightly different CTS URN implementation.
+More in general, inconsistencies and errors are present since the original texts sometimes provide slightly different CTS URN implementations.
 For example, the texts from the PTA repository sometimes specify the CTS URN of a work as a field in the XPATH expression within `<refsDecl n="CTS">`, and therefore this also appears in the values of the `cts` key.